franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

-- Rework ChatConsumer because Contact object does not have 'archived' field anymore.
 - Check if all the views return the desired data (chats related views.)
 - (Chat Form) If a User deleted a chat, and want to create 'the same chat' again, remove the chat from the deleted chats list from the said User.